BillyZhaohengLi/BillyZhaohengLi.github.io/_pages/about.md

   - /about.html
 ---

-I am a Senior-year undergraduate student pursuing a dual degree in [Computer Science & statistics](https://cs.illinois.edu/academics/undergraduate/degree-program-options/bs-statistics-computer-science) and [Mathematics](https://math.illinois.edu/) at the [University of Illinois at Urbana-Champaign](https://illinois.edu/).
+I am a Senior-year undergraduate student pursuing a dual degree in [Computer Science & Statistics](https://cs.illinois.edu/academics/undergraduate/degree-program-options/bs-statistics-computer-science) and [Mathematics](https://math.illinois.edu/) at the [University of Illinois at Urbana-Champaign](https://illinois.edu/).
+My research interests are Network Mining and Recommender Systems.

+I have

 A data-driven personal website
 ======